 - the warranty against hidden defects.

-Legal warranties allow you to expect that the game or the toy you are buying:
+Legal warranties allow you to expect that the pets or pet accessories you are buying:

-- will serve the purpose for which it was bought;
+- will serve the purpose for which they were bought;

 - will have a reasonable lifetime, given the price paid, the contract, and the conditions of use;